Board Bios

 Amy Newman has a long and active history with the Vancouver Folk Music Festival spanning several decades.
 She was the VFMF Board chair from 2012 – 2016, has been a Little Folks Volunteer, Assistant Coordinator, and has programmed the Little Folks Area.
 She coordinated the Little Folks Committee from 1990-2002.
 Amy has been a festival performer with Uzume Taiko and Sansho Daiko.
 She has led numerous Japanese taiko drumming workshops in the Little Folks area for children and families.
 Amy has been a music teacher, classroom teacher, District Fine Arts Coordinator and now expresses her passion for leadership as a school principal.

-Christina Price, Member at Large
+Ann Rowan | Member at Large